-AOMA is a leader in acupuncture and Chinese medical education, healthcare, and policy-making.
+AOMA is a national leader in acupuncture and Chinese medical education.
 Students at AOMA benefit directly from the school's strong reputation.
-The institution offers rigorous masters- and doctoral-level curricula, internationally renowned faculty, study abroad opportunities, demonstrated student success, and a supportive community in a dynamic city.
+The institution offers rigorous masters- and doctoral-level curricula taught by internationally renowned faculty, study abroad opportunities, demonstrated student success, and a supportive community in a dynamic city.
 The focus on integrative healthcare sets AOMA apart from other schools of Traditional Chinese Medicine (TCM).
 AOMA was also the first stand-alone, single-purpose school of Chinese medicine to achieve regional accreditation, and the first school of its kind to be accredited by the Southern Association of Colleges and Schools.
 This achievement is a testament to the quality of the school and its programs.